 The Role of Investment in Technology

-The developed world is now a connected world.
-This will only continue to grow as new algorithms, Machine Learning, and embedded AI make networks more effective as well as more efficient.
-At the same time, a new generation of analogue & digital low power sensors is moving computing to the edge.
+The developed world is now a connected one.
+This will only continue to grow as new algorithms, machine learning, and embedded AI make networks more effective as well as more efficient.
+At the same time, a new generation of analog & digital low-power sensors is moving computing to the edge.